All students and developers are welcome to participate in the Summer of Code program with KDE. Here's how.

 C++ will be accepted for any project.
 Submissions and ideas for projects in any other language should specifically mention the choice.

 Students wishing to participate in Summer of Code must realise this is a important professional opportunity.
-You will be required to produce code for KDE in 3 months.
+You will be required to produce code for KDE during the coding period.
 Your mentors, KDE developers, will dedicate a portion of their time to mentoring you.
 Therefore, we seek candidates who are committed to helping KDE long-term and are willing to both do quality work, and be proactive in communicating with your mentor(s).

 You don't have to be a proven developer -- in fact, this whole program is meant to facilitate joining KDE and other Open Source communities.
 However, experience in coding and/or experience with KDE/Qt libraries and applications is welcome.
 The KDE community maintains a separate wiki page with general information about getting started with KDE development.
 You are required to fix some bugs and link that work on your proposal.
 Proposals with no previous work with the KDE community will not be considered.

 You should start learning the components that you plan on working on before the start date.
-KDE developers are available on mailing lists and on IRC for help.
+KDE developers are available on mailing lists and on Matrix/IRC/Telegram for help.
 The timeline from Google reserves a lot of time for bonding periods; use that time wisely.
 Good communication is key.
 You should plan to communicate with your team at least daily, and formally report progress and plans weekly.
 Students who neglect active communication will be failed.